-28 Dispute resolution with government entities
+Dispute resolution with government entities

-May government agencies participate in private arbitration and be bound by the arbitrators' award?
+30 May government agencies participate in private arbitration and be bound by the arbitrators' award?

-Article 10 of the Public Tender Law provides that the parties to a contract with the government or any public entity may agree to arbitration, but they require the approval of the Minister of Finance.
+Article 34 of the Public Tender Law provides that the parties to a contract with the government or any public entity may agree to arbitration, but they require the approval of the Minister of Finance.
 The provision expressly requires that, pending the arbitration, the parties must continue performing their obligations under the contract.
-The regulations do not apply to Qatar Petroleum, which regularly provides for arbitration in agreements or contracts with the military and the police.

-29 Arbitral award
+Arbitral award

-Is there any basis upon which an arbitral award issued by a foreign or international tribunal may be rejected by your local courts?
+31 Is there any basis upon which an arbitral award issued by a foreign or international tribunal may be rejected by your local courts?